newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

  }
 }
 ```
 Not that crazy complicated, you see?

 And now when you'll hear about **state management**, you'll know it's about handling the changes of **state** of a component.
 Or, the **sharing** of the state between several components!
 You'll be facing this situation very often and early on!
 And you will get it, i guarantee it.

-To conclude, these 2 things, **Components** and **State** are at the core of what you may probably have heard people refer to as the *"React philosophy"*.
+These 2 things, **Components** and **State** are at the core of what you may probably have heard people refer to as the *"React philosophy"*.
-Indeed, things are handled quite differently, but it's absolutely possible to start learning, even if you're not a JavaScript Jedi yet!
+Indeed, things are handled quite **differently**, but it's absolutely possible to start learning, even if, like me, you're not a JavaScript Jedi yet!

 <a name="4"></a>
 ## The HUGE Benefits of starting to learn React now.